Ashik002400/Audit-Risk-Summary-Dashboard-Using-Power-Bi/README.md

 - **Visualizations:**
   - **Bar Chart** showing Total Risk Score by Company.
+  - **Dual-Axis Line Chart**: Shows the opposing trends of a decreasing total company count versus an increasing high-risk company count over the years.
+  - **Donut Charts**: Display the proportional breakdown of high-risk vs. low-risk companies and the composition of the high-risk group.
   - **Year and Company Filter Slicers** for interactive analysis.

 ![Executive Summary](Page 01 Executive Summary.png)